Paradise HSBB Teams Play for 1st Time Since California Wildfires

 Paradise HSBB Teams Play for 1st Time Since California WildfiresNovember 27, 2018

-The Paradise High School girls' and boys' basketball teams faced off with Chico High School on Monday night in their first games since the massive Camp Fire in California.
+The Paradise High School girls and boys basketball teams faced Chico High School on Monday night in their first games since the massive Camp Fire in California.

-Journalist Molly Knight provided a picture from before tip of the girls' game and noted a sobering statistic about the wildfire damage:
+Journalist Molly Knight provided a picture from before tip of the girls contest and noted a sobering statistic about the wildfire damage:

 Molly Knight @molly_knight